-Joining UK Radio Portal (UKRP) is a simple and cost-effective way of making your radio station available to over 10 million Internet connected Freeview TV and Set-Top-Box devices across the UK.
+Joining UK Radio Portal (UKRP) is a simple and cost-effective way of making your radio station available to over 10 million Internet connected Freeview TV and Set-Top-Box devices, and Amazon Fire TV Sticks across the UK.

-Navigating and accessing radio stations via UK Radio Portal is a similar user-experience to the familiar and accepted approach of accessing content in VoD (Video-On-Demand) portals, but in this case via a Freeview channel number – channel 277.
+Navigating and accessing radio stations via UK Radio Portal is a similar user-experience to the familiar and accepted approach of accessing content in VoD (Video-On-Demand) portals, but in case of Freevieew TVs, via channel number – channel 277.

 This approach allows UK Radio Portal to provide an extensive variety of radio stations to the Freeview TV platform in an easy to use manner, regardless of radio station geographic location or genre/format.

 Whether you’re a local, regional, multi-regional or national radio broadcaster operating under a UK OfCom licence, an international broadcaster, or an Internet only broadcaster, UK Radio Portal has a coverage and pricing model to suit your budget and coverage needs.

 By supporting a high-quality rotation of on-screen HD images, your radio station branding and messaging will really stand out, and the flexibility to add on-screen promotional/banner advertising offers the potential to monetise this service too.

 National, Regional & Multi-Region